codingitforward/fellowship2020/README.md

 **Emily (Yong Li) Dich** is a recent graduate of Harvard College where she studied Computer Science.
 This summer, she worked at the U.S. Census Bureau on a full stack web application for the Survey of Government Research and Development, centralizing data, refining database architecture, and creating a new interface for survey and research analysts.

 **Abhinay Dommalapti** is a rising senior at the University of Virginia studying Computer Science and Statistics.
-This summer, he worked on a machine learning model at the U.S. Census Bureau to predict industry classification codes from economic census data.
+This summer, he worked on a machine learning model at the U.S. Census Bureau to predict industry classification codes from economic census data. | [Presentation](Abhinay Dommalapati.pdf)

 **Evan Dong** is a rising junior at Brown University studying Computer Science, Behavioral Decision Sciences, and Institutional Structure and Sustainable Systems.
 This summer, they worked at the U.S. Census Bureau linking pre-existing datasets within the Bureau to connect geographic, business, employment, and demographic data.